VDrift/vdrift-mac/README.md

 ## Error Fixing

-If when building, you get some errors, it is most likely because the Xcode project is out of date (it often is as we don't have an active OS X developer).
+If when building, you get some errors, it is most likely because the Xcode project is out of date (it often is as we don't have an active macOS developer).
 To fix it:

 - Remove files from Xcode that are in the project but not in the repository